galaxyproject/training-material/topics/proteomics/tutorials/protein-quant-sil/tutorial.md

 >   > ### {% icon tip %} Tip: Detecting features of knockouts
 >   > In biology, there are rarely cases in which a gene product is completely shut off between two conditions.
 Rather, most changes are gradual.
 However, in some situations, you will have the situation that a protein is detectable in only one of the tested conditions and completely lacking in another.
 A classical example would be comparing a "knockout" mouse with its "wild-type" counterpart.
 >   >
->   > Due to the feature detection algorithm of ***FeatureFinderMultiplex*** {% icon tool %}, those features would normally be disregarded, as they do not look like typical features in labelled samples.
+>   > Due to the feature detection algorithm of ***FeatureFinderMultiplex***, those features would normally be disregarded, as they do not look like typical features in labelled samples.
->   > However, there is a built-in option in ***FeatureFinderMultiplex*** {% icon tool %} that enables finding of "knockout features".
+>   > However, there is a built-in option in ***FeatureFinderMultiplex*** that enables finding of "knockout features".
 If you expect one or more proteins to be completely missing in at least one of your conditions, select the advanced option **`knockouts present`**.
 >   > Switching on this option is not recommended as a default setting, as it increases the possibility of false positives.
 When using this option, be advised to check for false positives carefully, as described [below](#evaluation-and-optimization-of-quantitation-results).
 >   {: .tip}
 {: .hands_on}

-# Peptide and Protein Identification and Conversion
+# Peptide and Protein Identification

 In this tutorial, peptide identification will be performed using the workflow of the previous [Peptide ID Tutorial]({{site.url}}/topics/proteomics/tutorials/protein-id-oms/tutorial.html).